brycewray/hugo-site/content/colophon/index.md

 Similarly, the site functions properly either with or without JavaScript's being enabled in your browser, for those of you who prefer to browse JS-free.
 You'll be able to read all the content, but certain JS-powered extra features will either be invisible or otherwise unavailable.
 Note that, on the [search page](/search/), a browser with disabled JavaScript will still be able to search the site using [DuckDuckGo](https://duckduckgo.com) rather than the site's built-in search.

 Although I formerly used [Fathom Analytics](https://usefathom.com) (and am still [affiliated](https://usefathom.com/ref/ZKHYWX) with it), I later decided the site's visitor count was too small to justify the expense.
 However, I do miss Fathom on those extremely rare cases wherein one of my posts goes semi-viral, which I can still detect in much more limited ways via Cloudflare's Web Analytics data --- speaking of which, please also refer to my [privacy policy](/privacy/) for additional information.

+Please note also:

+- For those pages displaying Git commit information, newer Git commits don't necessarily reflect changes in previously published content.
+Modification dates and times use the U.S. Central time zone (CDT/CST) unless otherwise noted
+- Displayed content statistics (word count and reading time) can vary based on the site-generation process, and don't include any code blocks or `details` elements where applicable.